getmetal/chatbot/README.md

-# chatbot
+# 💬 Chatbot (LLM)
-Simple Chat interface for building an AI powered chatbot experience over your data.
+A simple Chat interface for building an AI powered chatbot experience over your data.

 ## Getting Started